 In February 2021, the FDA approved a third-generation INS for our r-SNM System under a PMA supplement.
 The third-generation INS upgrades the embedded software in the INS and the functionality of the patient remote control.
 These modifications give patients the ability to make broader stimulation parameter adjustments at home, including selecting a second therapy program that was set post-operatively based on interoperative findings.
-We intend to continue to make investments in research and development efforts to develop improvements and enhancements to our r-SNM System.
+We intend to continue to make investments in research and development efforts to develop enhancements to our r-SNM System.

 On February 25, 2021, we acquired Contura Limited (Contura) and its Bulkamid product, a urethral bulking agent indicated for the treatment of female SUI.
 In consideration for the acquisition, we paid approximately \$141.3 million in cash and issued 1,096,583 shares of our common stock.
 We may pay an additional \$35 million in the event Bulkamid sales in any consecutive 12-month period exceed \$50 million before December 31, 2024.
 As part of the transaction, we entered into a supply agreement with Contura International A/S (Contura International) to manufacture Bulkamid for us (Manufacturing and Supply Agreement).
 We have a right to a technology transfer after June 30, 2022 that would enable us to insource the manufacturing of Bulkamid.
-Bulkamid received a CE Mark in 2003 and a PMA from the FDA in 2020 and is sold through a combination of a direct sales force and distributors.
-The acquisition of Contura is expected to expand our international operations.
+Bulkamid received a CE Mark in 2003 and a PMA from the FDA in 2020 and is sold through a combination of a direct sales force in the United States and certain European countries and distributors in certain international markets.
+The acquisition of Contura has expanded our international operations.